Pilonidal Cysts: My Story

 Now, in some cases, it is essential to have pilonidal cyst surgery.
 Be sure that you have exhausted all possible options, and of course, if your doctor recommends surgery straight away, then follow their advice!
 Remember, they are more qualified than anyone else to diagnose whether it needs surgery or not.

-If you have an incredibly painful one, then be sure to see a doctor or surgeon straight away, as you do not want it to get any worse or become infected.
+If you have an incredibly painful one, be sure to see a doctor or surgeon immediately, as you do not want it to get any worse or become infected.
 If it does, well, you will need to go to the emergency room and tell them about it.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.